A common maneuver in a Sword Fight

 - The Bride in Kill Bill vol. 1, in her fight with Gogo and later the Crazy 88.

 - The Film of the Book The Lion, The Witch And The Wardrobe: Peter dodged a stab from the White Witch in this way.

 - Two melee examples occur in The Matrix Reloaded.
-The first, more a matter of dodging fists, occurs during the "Burly Brawl" battle in Reloaded, where a ring of Smiths all bend out of the way when Neo swings at them.
-(From the Knox voiceover: "Limbo!").
+The first, more a matter of dodging fists, occurs during the "Burly Brawl" battle where a ring of Smiths all bend out of the way when Neo swings at them (From the Knox voiceover: "Limbo!").
 The second more appropriate example is seen in the Chateau fight, where several enemies use kamas, swords and maces all at once against The One.
 Neo ducks under every swing.

 - It's also in The Animatrix.